Portfolio-Adv-Software/.github/README.md

 This sprint I spent time orientating on which technologies fit and are suited for our specific enterprise needs.
 A lot of work went into the project plan and the general exploration of our group project's needs.

 1.2: Sprint 1
-I wrote a researchplan for my individual research that will help the group project ass well as my individual project.
-This plan can be found [here](TBD).
+I made a researchplan that should be relevant to both my individual project and the group project.
+This plan can be found [here](https://github.com/Portfolio-Adv-Software/Kwetter/blob/main/Documentation/annotated-ResearchPlan-KoenEvers.pdf).